 2) A final report is due 90 days after the end of the award period describing the results of the project and including information on submitted applications for external funding (not to exceed 3 pages).

-*This includes all full-time faculty, including instructors, tenure/tenure track professors, and faculty on renewable contracts, are eligible.
+*Tenure-track, FTTI, and NTRC faculty.
 Faculty currently receiving funding as CARI Fellows or Joint Pilot for Arts Research recipients are not eligible.